ilmax/site/content/posts/github-azure-oidc/index.md

 > Please note that In order to achieve this you need to use GitHub deployment environments.
 Environments, environment secrets, and environment protection rules are available in public repositories for all products.
 For access to environments, environment secrets, and deployment branches in private or internal repositories, you must use GitHub Pro, GitHub Team, or GitHub Enterprise.
 For access to other environment protection rules in private or internal repositories, you must use GitHub Enterprise, see [documentation](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment)

-To achieve what I described above, I needed a way to change the content of the subject claim issued by GitHub, luckily for us, this functionality is supported by GitHub using [this](https://docs.github.com/en/rest/actions/oidc?apiVersion=2022-11-28#set-the-customization-template-for-an-oidc-subject-claim-for-an-organization) api, even better, this functionality is also supported by the GitHub Terraform provider.
+To achieve what I described above, I needed a way to change the content of the subject claim issued by GitHub, luckily for us, this functionality is supported by GitHub using [this](https://docs.github.com/en/rest/actions/oidc?apiVersion=2022-11-28#set-the-customization-template-for-an-oidc-subject-claim-for-an-organization) API, even better, this functionality is also supported by GitHub Terraform provider.

 > As far as I know, there's no UI support to change the content of the access token issued by GitHub yet.

 ## Configure the subject claim with Terraform

 Here below you can see how to configure the subject claim for our use case:

 ```tf